-Since the eyes and brain work together constantly, it shouldn't come as a surprise that omega-3s (and yes, DHA especially) promote cognitive function in a variety of ways.* DHA is involved in everything from strengthening general neuroprotection and the brain's inflammatory and immune responses to supporting working memory, verbal learning, and mental acuity throughout the lifespan.*
+Since the eyes and brain work together constantly, it shouldn't come as a surprise that omega-3s (and yes, DHA especially) promote cognitive function in a variety of ways.* DHA is involved in everything from strengthening general neuroprotection and the brain's inflammatory4 and immune responses to supporting working memory, verbal learning5, and mental acuity throughout the lifespan6.*

 Myth 2: Healthy people don't need to worry about their omega-3s.

 No matter who you are or what your health looks like, you need to make sure you're getting enough omega-3s on a daily basis to support your whole-body health (I mean, you saw that long list of benefits that omega-3s deliver, right?).*

 Statistically speaking, unless you're eating salmon or tuna every day or are already taking a high-quality daily omega-3 supplement, it's likely you need more EPA and DHA in your life.
 (Don't worry, you're not alone.)

 While we've already addressed this myth in its own article (which you can read here), it's such a drastic misconception that it deserves a spot on this list as well.
 If you aren't already familiar with this old wives' tale, its origin story goes something like this: